kelihansen/01-mobile-first/README.md

 ### Stretch Goal
 *As a user, I want a familiar experience when accessing the application on my tablet so that I can get the most out of the screen size.*
 - Set up an intermediate media query for tablet devices (choose the maximum width at your own discretion).

+*As a developer, I want to stay up to date with the latest in CSS features.*
+- Instead of using clearfix to make my article images stay within the article containers, I want to find and use the new CSS display property that does a similar thing.

 ---